Free DMARC Record Generator

 • s: Strict mode.
 Requires exact domain name alignment.

-fo Determines the level of detail in forensic reports (message-level reports) generated when DMARC authentication fails.
+fo Determines the level of detail in forensic reports generated when DMARC authentication fails.

 Possible Values: